seanmonstar/tick/README.md

 # tick

-An event loop implementation using eventual <strike>Promises</strike> Futures and Streams.
+An state machine in an event loop, using mio.

+Define a `Protocol` to handle IO events, and inform the loop of its interests.
+Look at the examples for more.